 1. Rock and Roll Hall of Fame

-The founder & chairman of Atlantic Records, Ahmet Ertegun, established the foundation of the Rock Hall in 1983.
+In 1983 the founder of Atlantic Records, Ahmet Ertegun, began a foundation for the Rock Hall.
 Their goal was to create a permanent shrine to rock music.
-In 1986, Cleveland was chosen as the permanent home of the Hall of Fame after a long search.
+Finally, in 1986, Cleveland was chosen as the permanent home of the Rock Hall of Fame after a long search.

 2. Cleveland Museum of Natural History

-A visit to the Cleveland Museum of Natural History is one of the most fun things to do in Cleveland for history buffs.
-It was founded by businessman Cyrus S. Eaton to perform research and development of collections in zoology, botany, astronomy, geology, and other fields.
+A visit to the Cleveland Museum of Natural History is one of the best things to do in Cleveland for history buffs.
+Businessman Cyrus S. Eaton founded the museum in 1920 to perform research and collection development.
+The museum primarily focuses on natural-world collections like zoology, botany, astronomy, and geology.